 I went on the Peace March between Nezuk and Potocari, Bosnia in remembrance of the route that many boys and men from Srebrenica took to flee genocide.

-At the end of the march, I saw the gravestones.
-While it is estimated that over 8,000 people were killed within a matter of days following the fall of Srebrenica, many bodies have not yet been found.
-I was told that less than 5,000 bodies were currently buried and yet there were over 5,000 people who marched for three days to commemorate this event.
+remembrance of family members lost and to never forget the gravity of this genocide.
 The day of the actual burial there must have been many more people than that.
 It just goes to show that when one person is killed, there are so many more people affected.
-That person has family, friends, and fellow countrymen who care about what happened to him and who will not stand for the atrocities committed in their homeland.
+Thousands of people may be buried there, but even more thousands of people – family members, friends, fellow countrymen, and people from around the world – care about what happened to the people in Srebrenica and these allies have taken a stance to never allow for these atrocities to be committed again in their homeland.
 It is beautiful to see the amount of support and yet sickening to see the loss of so much life.

 I am glad I had the ability to be a part of this march, even as it echoed a warning for how dark human potential can be.
 Hopefully, this experience will help me remember all of the trials that humans have faced throughout history and instead find strength in how resilient the human spirit is.

 For more information visit:

 “Srebrenica-Potocari Memorial Center & Cemetery in Bosnia and Herzegovina” web page through Sites of Conscience. <http://www.sitesofconscience.org/en/membership/srebrenica-potocari-memorial-center-cemetery-bosnia-i-herzegovina/>.

 “Mars Mira” (Bosnian for Peace March) web page at <http://www.marsmira.org/en/>